 “Like humans, animals are capable of suffering and have interests in leading their own lives; therefore, they are not ours to use – for food, clothing, entertainment, experimentation or any other reason.
 PETA and our affiliates around the world educate policymakers and the public about cruelty to animals and promote an understanding of the right of all animals to be treated with respect.”

 PETA gains a high media profile through hard-hitting campaigns attention-grabbing tactics.
 While many of their campaigns are consistent with their aims and objectives others can be seen as crazy and outlandish.
 For example recent years have seen PETA campaign to ban pigeon racing in Britain (due to the alleged number of pigeons which die during this activity), ban chaining dogs up, have hunting magazines restricted and only sold to over 16s and even ban the use of leather cricket balls!
 Many of these campaigns seem to have the primary purpose of creating media coverage for PETA and maintaining the high public profile of the organisations.
-Indeed, PETA sometimes go out of their way to be as attention-grabbing, controversial and offensive as possible – click here to see a list of PETA’s most controversial adverts.
-A wide range of celebrities support the organisation, with the unlikely combination of Morrissey, Pamela Anderson, Natalie Portman, Paul McCartney, Vera Lynn, Keanu Reeves, Woody Harrelson, Pink, Roger Moore, Steve-O Alecia Moore all lending the power of celebrity which allows PETA to command public attention on a world-wide basis.
+Indeed, PETA sometimes go out of their way to be as attention-grabbing, controversial and offensive as possible – click here to see a list of PETA’s most controversial adverts [external link].
+A wide range of celebrities support the organisation, with the unlikely combination of Morrissey, Pamela Anderson, Natalie Portman, Paul McCartney, Vera Lynn, Keanu Reeves, Woody Harrelson, Pink, Roger Moore, Steve-O and Pink Moore (pictured above) all lending the power of celebrity which allows PETA to command public attention on a world-wide basis.

 - Running a campaign (presumably tongue in cheek) to have fish re-branded as ‘sea kittens’ to make the public more receptive to banning fishing.
 (Fishing would correspondingly be renamed ‘sea kitten hunting’).